juyingnan/vccf/README.md

 **(B)**
 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/11.png" alt="alt text" title="image Title" />

-Histogram of distance to nearest endothelial cells from each immune cell (CD68, T-Helper, T-Killer, and T-Reg).
-3D distance tends to have much shorter distance (3D was capped at 1000 um for visualization.
-Two sample Kolmogorov-Smirnov test was performed to confirm that there is statistically significant difference between the 2D and 3D distributions for total immune cell counts (D =0.43, p-value <2.2e-16)
+Histogram of distance to nearest endothelial cells from each immune cell (CD68, T helper, T killer, and T reg).
+3D distance tends to be much shorter  (3D was capped at 1000 µm for visualization).
+The average distance of the nearest endothelial cell to immune cells in 3D was half that found in 2D (~56 µm vs 108 µm on average).
+Two sample Kolmogorov-Smirnov test was performed to confirm that there is statistically significant difference between the 2D and 3D distributions for total immune cell counts (D =0.43, p-value <2.2e-16).

 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/13.png" alt="alt text" title="image Title" />